 District of Columbia Court of Appeals, 1989

-- John has been actively involved in Montpelier public life for 24 years.
-He served as Mayor of Montpelier from 2012 to 2018, and he chaired the Montpelier School Board from 2002-2010.
+- John has been actively involved in Montpelier public life for 28 years.
+He served as mayor of Montpelier from 2012-18, and he chaired the Montpelier School Board from 2002-2010.
 He is an avid mountain biker and cross country skier.
 He is a founding member of the Montpelier Area Mountain Bike Association and former board member of the Vermont Mountain Bike Association.
 He is a member of the Vermont Bar Association.

-- Served on the boards of the Central Vermont Home Health and Hospice, the Central Vermont Chamber of Commerce and the Onion River Arts Council.
+- He served on the boards of the Central Vermont Home Health and Hospice, the Central Vermont Chamber of Commerce and the Onion River Arts Council.
 He also has served as a volunteer teacher for Prevent Child Abuse Vermont.

-- Appointed in 2012 by the Vermont State Senate leadership to the Educational Opportunities Working Group, a commission charged with making legislative recommendations on ways to improve education outcomes in Vermont.
+- John was appointed in 2012 by the Vermont State Senate leadership to the Educational Opportunities Working Group, a commission charged with making legislative recommendations on ways to improve education outcomes in Vermont.
 He served in 2010 on a working group that advised Education Commissioner Armando Vilaseca on how to restructure Vermont's educational system to meet savings targets established by the legislature.

 Listed in Best Lawyers®, Administrative/Regulatory Law, Government Relations Practice, 2008-2021